Generic name: delafloxacin (oral/injection) [ DEL-a-FLOX-a-sin ]

 You may take the delafloxacin tablet with or without food.

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
 Delafloxacin will not treat a viral infection such as the flu or a common cold.

 Do not share this medicine with another person, even if they have the same symptoms you have.